avanishd-3/chemistry-calculator/README.md

 8. e or electrolysis or electrochem -> Find cell, cathode, anode, cell potential
 9. t or titration -> Perform titration given acid volume, molarity, k value and base molarity
 10. p or property or properties -> Return atomic radius, electronegativity, first ionization of elements given
+11. s or stoich or stoichiometry -> Return grams, moles, molecules, molar mass for an amount of a compound
 10. q or quit -> Quit application